Koverkill/toolchain/setup/new_pc.md

 3. File > Import > Select 'keys' from toolchain/key_remapping
 4. Will require a PC restart, may want to enable WSL before doing so.

+note: if you have a keyboard with special keys, I used a tool called 'sharpkeys' to edit my key registry.
 # Install FantastequeSansMono
 1. https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FantasqueSansMono#installation
 2. Extract the zip > navigate to the True Type Font > Right Click Install